dai-shi/continuation.js/README.md

     * CpsResult
     * CpsRun
 * CPS enabled functions have the CpsEnabled=true property.
-* Traversing AST to transform into CPS, only when possible!
+* Traversing AST to transform into CPS in a best effort manner.
 * Keeping original code so that non-CPS is always possible.

 Benchmark results